Salable/smol-rag/app/input_docs/07-implementation-details.md

 **Document Ingestion Pipeline**:
 1. Documents are read from the input directory
-2. Each document is chunked into excerpts
+2. Each document is chunked into excerpts using the `preserve_markdown_code_excerpts` function
-3. Each excerpt is summarized
-4. Excerpts and summaries are embedded
-5. Entities and relationships are extracted
+3. Multiple processing tasks are created and executed in parallel using asyncio:
+   - Excerpt summarization tasks are gathered and processed concurrently
+   - Embedding generation tasks are gathered and processed concurrently
+   - Entity and relationship extraction tasks are gathered and processed concurrently
+4. The asyncio.gather() function combines these asynchronous tasks for efficient parallel processing
+5. Rate limiting is applied to API calls to prevent throttling
 6. All data is stored in the appropriate stores

 **Query Processing Pipeline**: